metabarcoding/obitools4-doc/content/docs/file_format/taxonomy_file/ncbi_taxdump/_index.md

 # bookSearchExclude: false
 ---

-# The NCBI taxonomy dump
+# The NCBI Taxonomy Dump

-The NCBI provides a taxonomy used as reference taxonomy for all the molecular data published by [NCBI](https://ncbi.nlm.nih.gov), [EBI](https://www.ebi.ac.uk/ena) and [DDBJ](https://www.ddbj.nig.ac.jp/).
-The taxonomy is available through a [web interface](https://www.ncbi.nlm.nih.gov/taxonomy/), but can also be downloaded from the [NCBI FTP server](https://ftp.ncbi.nlm.nih.gov).
+NCBI provides a taxonomy that is used as a reference taxonomy for all molecular data published by [NCBI](https://ncbi.nlm.nih.gov), [EBI](https://www.ebi.ac.uk/ena) and [DDBJ](https://www.ddbj.nig.ac.jp/).
+The taxonomy is available via a [web interface](https://www.ncbi.nlm.nih.gov/taxonomy/), but can also be downloaded from the [NCBI FTP server](https://ftp.ncbi.nlm.nih.gov).

-The NCBI taxonomy can be used by {{% obitools4 %}} by downloading the [taxdump](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz).
-The file is a gziped tarball archive containing the following files which are needed by {{% obitools4 %}}:
+The NCBI taxonomy can be used by {{% obitools4 %}} by downloading the [taxdump](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz) from the [NCBI FTP server](https://ftp.ncbi.nlm.nih.gov).
+The file is a gzipped tarball archive containing the following files required by {{% obitools4 %}}:

 * [`nodes.dmp`]({{< ref "#nodes.dmp" >}}) : a tab-separated file containing the taxonomic hierarchy
 * [`names.dmp`]({{< ref "#names.dmp" >}}) : a tab-separated file containing the scientific names of the organisms
 * [`merged.dmp`]({{< ref "#merged.dmp" >}}) : a tab-separated file containing the information about reassignment of taxids
 * [`delnodes.dmp`]({{< ref "#delnodes.dmp" >}}) : a tab-separated file containing the information about old taxids today deleted from the taxonomy.

-## Downloading the NCBI taxonomy dump
+## Downloading the NCBI Taxonomy Dump

-The {{< obi obitaxonomy >}} command provide the `---download-ncbi` option that downloads a copy of the NCBI taxonomy dump tarball from the [NCBI FTP server](https://ftp.ncbi.nlm.nih.gov).
-By default, the file is downloaded in the current directory with the name `ncbitaxo_YYYYMMDD.tgz` where *YYYY* is the year, *MM* is the month and *DD* is the day of current date.
+The {{< obi obitaxonomy >}} command provides the `---download-ncbi` option, which downloads a copy of the NCBI taxonomy dump tarball from the [NCBI FTP server](https://ftp.ncbi.nlm.nih.gov).
+By default, the file is downloaded to the current directory with the name `ncbitaxo_YYYYMMDD.tgz`, where *YYYY* is the year, *MM* is the month and *DD* is the day of the current date.
-If needed filename can be specified using the `--out` option as in the following example:
+The filename used to save the tarball can be specified with the `--out` option, as in the following example

 ```bash
 obitaxonomy --download-ncbi --out ncbitaxo.tgz
 ```

+> [!NOTE]
-{{% obitools4 %}} do not require extracting the downloaded file.
-The name of the compressed file can be provided directly to any {{% obitools4 %}} command using the `--taxonomy` option.
+> {{% obitools4 %}} does not require extracting the downloaded file.
+The name of the compressed file can be passed directly to any {{% obitools4 %}} command using the `--taxonomy' option.

 ## Structure of the NCBI taxonomy directory

-When the archive is extracted using the following bash commands:
+When the archive is unpacked using the following bash commands

 ```bash
 mkdir ncbitaxo